ws-garcia/VBA-CSV-interface/docs/home/getting_started.md

 Starting on the version 3 of the VBA CSV interface library, the design philosophy changes from speed to usefulness and power when working with "big" files through streams.
 Despite this, the library still been a fast CSV/TSV file parser for VBA.

 ## Usage
-Refer to the [importation](https://ws-garcia.github.io/VBA-CSV-interface/examples/importation-examples.html) and [exportation](https://ws-garcia.github.io/VBA-CSV-interface/examples/exportation-examples.html) examples to familiarize yourself with the interface.
+Refer to the [project home page](https://github.com/ws-garcia/VBA-CSV-interface) examples to familiarize yourself with the interface.

 Import whole CSV/TSV file into a VBA array: